Amnnnn16/Text-Summarizer/README.md

 # Text Summarizer Web Application

-This is a web application for text summarization.
+This is a web application for extractive text summarization.
 It provides a user-friendly interface for summarizing text using extractive summarization techniques.

 ## Features